 "At Sightsavers we work to eliminate avoidable blindness and promote the rights of people with disabilities.
-We can literally transform someone’s life for the cost of a round of drinks.”
+It costs just £30 for an adult cataract operation, which can transform someone's life”

 Robin King, Sightsavers

 "Kamuli and Friends mission is to support Kamuli Mission Hospital in Rural Uganda, by helping rebuild wards and medical departments we hope to introduce new volunteers to the hospital as per the hospital needs."

 To recognise the growing importance of Corporate Social Responsibility (CSR), Environmental, Social & Governance (ESG) and Diversity & Inclusion (D&I) in the treasury marketplace, TMI is delighted to launch the Treasury4Good Awards.

 Dedicated to those corporate treasury teams, banks, and vendors truly making a difference to their organisation’s sustainable growth – and the world around them – these are the first Awards of their kind in our industry.

 DEADLINE – Nominations should be submitted no later than 1st February 2019

 A discussion on the importance of diversity and inclusion in treasury, and the practical steps you can take to build a high performing team.View the video

 There have historically been questions around whether or not treasuries can actively contribute towards their companies’ sustainability objectives.Read more